Testosterone’s Role in Erectile Function

-Low T certainly could be the cause, but it’s not the only possibility, says Scott Miller, M.D., M.B.A., medical director of urology and director of robotic surgical services at Wellstar Health System in Atlanta.
+Low testosterone certainly could be the cause of your erectile dysfunction, but it’s not the only possibility, says Scott Miller, M.D., M.B.A., medical director of urology and director of robotic surgical services at Wellstar Health System in Atlanta.
 “Any change in erection quality is an indicator to go see a physician.
 Low testosterone is a common cause of that, but there are a lot of other causes.”

 About the Experts